-Didn’t this just work out so well?!
-There’s a new trail in town, Ladies!
+There’s a new trail in town, Friends!
 I saw a few others post about it on social media, and we just had to check it out for ourselves.
 It did not disappoint.
 This trail is for everyone and if you are new to hiking or apprehensive about trying a hike by yourself or with your littles, this is the perfect place to start.

 Willamalane Parks and Rec knows what’s up.
 They recently purchased 665 acres of land that they are now developing into a myriad of trails for hiking and mountain biking and they have done a spectacular job.
 We hiked this trail the week before the official grand opening celebration.
 While Phase 1 was already open, it may be that more has been added in the last month or so.

 I’m going to give you the textbook information first and then I will tell you what we actually did and how we turned what we thought was going to be a 2 mile hike into a 7.5 mile hike and were so incredibly happy that we did.
 Grab your shoes and favorite hiking companions – you won’t want to miss this.